oneapi-src/oneAPI-samples/Libraries/oneMKL/monte_carlo_european_opt/README.md

 This sample illustrates how to create an RNG engine object (the source of pseudo-randomness), a distribution object (specifying the desired probability distribution), and finally generate the random numbers themselves.
 Random number generation can be done from the host, storing the results in a DPC++ buffer or USM pointer, or directly in a DPC++ kernel.

 In this sample, a Philox 4x32x10 generator is used, and a log-normal distribution is the basis for the Monte Carlo simulation. oneMKL provides many other generators and distributions to suit a range of applications.
-After generating the random number input for the simulation, prices are calculated, and then averaged using DPC++ reduction functions.
+After generating the random number input for the simulation, prices are calculated and then averaged using DPC++ reduction functions.

-Two versions of the sample are provided: one using DPC++ buffer objects, and one using raw pointers (Unified Shared Memory).
+Two versions of the sample are provided: one using DPC++ buffer objects and one using raw pointers (Unified Shared Memory).

 ## License